Driving Impact with Talent CRM Strategies for Seamless Change Management

 The Pre-CRM Reality: Why a New Strategy Was Essential

-James Phanyasaeng, Manager Talent Acquisition Operations at OMERS, described what they wanted: "Every recruiter has their own toolkit as part of the process for recruiting.
-My main ones were LinkedIn Recruiting for sourcing, Outlook for scheduling interviews, and then Workday for a system of record.
-We wanted to have a bit of a Swiss army knife of all the different tools at once...
-We wanted to have everything in one system," he said.
-This analogy captures their desire for an integrated CRM strategy.
+"Every recruiter has their own toolkit as part of the process for recruiting.
+My main ones were LinkedIn Recruiting for sourcing, Outlook for scheduling interviews, and then ATS for a system of record,” revealed their Manager of TA Operations.
+“And so we wanted to have a bit of a Swiss army knife of all the different tools in one system,” he said.

 Designing a Talent CRM Implementation Strategy for Maximum Adoption

-OMERS partnered with Phenom in 2023 and launched their Talent CRM platform in August 2024.
-Their implementation covered Phenom Design Studio (their CMS), Phenom Hosted Apply, Talent Companion, Phenom Talent CRM, Hiring Manager suite, and notably, a bi-directional hiring status integration with their Workday ATS.
+The company partnered with Phenom in 2023 and launched its Phenom Talent CRM in August 2024.
+The implementation also included Phenom Design Studio (the CMS), Phenom Hosted Apply, Talent Companion, Hiring Manager suite, and notably, Bi-directional Hiring Status integration with their ATS.

 This transparent communication yielded strong team engagement.
-"We did a massive kickoff to start training and got [the team] in our testing environment before we went live.
-So we were finding and addressing bugs beforehand, which was really great," Servedio explained.
+"We did a massive kickoff to start training, and we actually got them in our testing environment before we went live.
+So we were finding and addressing bugs beforehand, which was really great."

-Core Components of OMERS' Talent CRM Strategy Framework
+Core Components of the Talent CRM Strategy Framework

 Their approach provides valuable CRM strategy examples for organizations facing similar challenges: